 Based in New York City, Ben Furey is one of the leading dialect and voice/text coaches working in the US today.
 He has worked on over 110 theatre productions, including 17 on Broadway.
 He has spent many days and hours on set and in ADR studios for TV and film productions.
 Ben has over twenty years experience as a coach, consultant, and teacher.

-Ben had worked on a number of TONY award winning productions and has worked with six actors on their TONY award winning roles.
-He worked with the four Matildas who won special TONYs for their performances.
+Ben has worked on a number of TONY and other award winning productions, including Billy Elliot, The Curious Incident of the Dog in the Night-Time, Matilda, The Last Ship, and the immersive Sweeney Todd.
+He has coached six actors on their TONY award winning performances, including Greg Jbara, Gabriel Ebert and Alex Sharp.
+He worked with the four Matildas, who each won special TONY Awards for Excellence.
 He has worked with sixteen actors on their off-Broadway award winning roles.

 Ben's work on TV and Film has covered many days on set, in rehearsal, in the studio, and on Skype.
 He worked on TV shows like Elementary and on films like James Gray’s The Lost City of Z. Ben has been dialect consultant on a number of projects for actors like John Noble and Brían F. O’Byrne.

 As a native Brit and dual citizen (US/UK) and having worked for a number of years in Ireland, Ben has become the go-to coach in NYC for British and Irish dialects.
-He has coached a lot of American dialects as well as many from Africa, Europe, Australasia, and Asia.
+He has coached a lot of American dialects as well as many of Africa, Europe, Australasia, and Asia.

 Ben has taught classes and workshops in a number of educational institutions and theatres in Europe and the US, including The Juilliard School, the University of North Carolina School of the Arts, the Gaiety School of Acting (Dublin), and for the "Old Vic – New Voices" workshops in NYC.